-Premise: The early church celebrated the Lord's Supper 1) every week, 2) as an actual meal, 3) centered around a single cup and loaf.
-Jesus empowered the church with this communion plan to create supernatural unity, loving community, and holiness in view of His return.
+Premise: The early church celebrated the Lord's Supper 1) every week, 2) as an actual meal, 3) using a single cup and loaf, 4) as the main reason for the weekly gathering.
+Some of the benefits are supernatural unity, edification through fellowship, and holiness in view of His return.